BorhaneddineHamadou/bayscen/evaluation/README.md

 # Evaluation Module

 Complete evaluation system for comparing scenario generation methods.
-Computes all metrics reported in the paper and generates paper-ready tables.
+Computes all metrics reported in the paper.

 ## Structure